 Have you ever seen a bird or squirrel or some other wild animal that seems otherwise healthy but appears to be drunk?

-That was the case when I shot this video years ago.
+That was the case when I recorded this video years ago.

 I watched as this squirrel (one of our regulars we knew well) went around the garden eating masses of old cherries that had fallen to the ground.
 He ate so many I thought he’d get a belly ache, but, alas, within an hour or so, he was downright drunk.